dhjw/php-freenode-irc-bot/readme.md

 ### (Todo: documentation for many more - see settings file API key variables for supported services)

-## Custom Triggers
+## Custom Triggers & Plugins
-You can set up custom triggers in `settings-<instance>.php` files.
+You can set up custom triggers and loop processes in `settings-<instance>.php` files directly or create plugin .php files and include them from there.
 Custom triggers are overridden by admin triggers and override global triggers, which you should probably avoid.
-See bot !help for a list of triggers.
+See bot !help for a list of active triggers.

 Examples of custom triggers:
 ```